 "Elzibeth , you are assuming too much.
 I am just impressed with her , that doesn't mean I fall for her."

 " I am a good lie detector.Why are you blinking rapidly ?
 Don't try to conceal your desire.
 I know it.......Hey , both of you , bear in your filthy minds that Fraulein Borrmann has already been engaged to a handsome young lieutenant.
 He is currently serving in the elite team of German Army.
 Apart from being the most brilliant mind in the cadet school - top grade in class ,he has a Greek god-like demeanor and about 190 centimeters in height.
 And his fiancée's height is roughly 180 centimeters."

 She kept talking with smiling face and raised her hand horizontally in the direction of Thitiwat's head as a gesture of comparison.

 " Whereas yours , so deplorably, is only 170 centimeters or less.
 Believe me , I am also a reliable measuring instrument which precisely gauges everything.
 By the way, My friend told me she had crashed some party for the elites last month.
 She saw both of them there along with General Borrmann.
 In their dazzling evening dresses , Fraulein and her fiancé were statuesque like a couple from heaven - the limelight of the party."

 Martha, who had been working quietly on other corner , interrupted her with agitation.

-Thitiwat reconciled himself to the fact : though he would become the 4th or 5th victim of Marian's aloofness , if he tacitly revealed his true feeling for her in the coming days , he didn't care.
+Thitiwat reconciled himself to some fact.Though he would become the 4th or 5th victim of Marian's aloofness , if he tacitly revealed his true feeling for her in the coming days , he didn't care.

-Nonetheless , there was a puzzle on his befuddled mind by now that how she had known who he was ,because there was not even a single shot of his picture in that history book.
+Nonetheless , there was a puzzle on his befuddled mind by now : how she knew who he was because there was not even a single shot of his picture in that history book.
 There were perhaps a million answers for this puzzle on his mind ,while he was deep in a slumber, besides the sweet dreams of her face.

 ** For heaven's sake